National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/homework/README.md

 1. You don't have to understand every line of code, but try to understand the big picture.
 1. For each input dataset and each transform that produces a table, write down the table's *grain*.

-    (For the `modeling-1` transforms, chose between the unconventional grains "coefficient" and "plotted point".)
+    (For the `modeling-1` transforms, choose between the unconventional grains "coefficient" and "plotted point".)

 ### Assignments & Questions for `manipulation-1`